SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_app/Tutorials/Creating_a parameter_table_connected_to_an_element_feed.md

 1. Create a new dashboard.

-1. Add a *Dropdown* component so that the user can select applicable elements to filter the GQI results.
+1. Add a *Dropdown* component.

-   - In edit mode, drag a *Text input* component from the pane on the left onto the main dashboard area.
+   This component will allow users to select an element in order to filter the GQI results.

-1. Add a *Table* component so that the user can view the results from a GQI query.
+1. Add a *Table* component.

-   - In edit mode, drag a *Text input* component from the pane on the left onto the main dashboard area.
+   This component will allow users to view the output of the GQI query.

 ## Step 2: Configure the 'Dropdown' component to list all elements of a specific protocol

 1. Configure the *Dropdown* component with an "Elements" data source.

-   1. In edit mode, drag the "Elements" data header from the right pane onto the data input of the *Dropdown* component.
+   1. Go to the right pane, and drag the "Elements" data header onto the data input of the *Dropdown* component.

       ![](~/user-guide/images/Tutorial_Dropdown_Elements.png)

-   1. In edit mode, drag the desired protocol from the right pane onto the filter input of the *Dropdown* component.
+   1. Go to the right pane, and drag the desired protocol from the right pane onto the filter input of the *Dropdown* component.

       ![](~/user-guide/images/Tutorial_Dropdown_Protocol.png)